ilyasergey/YSC2229/_sources/wsl.rst.txt

     File") and enjoy the advanced features: highlighting, code completion, and type information, as well as many others.
 An example of the UI is shown below.
-Notice the indicators at the bottom of the screen, showing that VSCode runs in VSL, with OCaml/merlin support enabled:
+Notice the indicators at the bottom of the screen, showing that VSCode runs in WSL (Ubuntu), with OCaml/merlin support enabled:

 .. image:: ../resources/vscode-wsl.png
    :width: 820px